Step 2: Build a LinkedIn Profile That Stands Out

 Banner Ideas:

-- BYU-themed: Y Mountain, the Tanner Building, campus landmarks
+- BYU-themed: Y Mountain, the Tanner Building, or campus landmarks.

-- Career-themed: Code snippets, dashboards, UX mockups, tech tools
+- Career-themed: Code snippets, dashboards, UX mockups, or tech tools.

 Here are some examples that work: